 Naptime, Bedtime Or Both?

-Much has been written on the naptime, bedtime, or both debate.
+Much has been written on sleep teaching at naptime, bedtime, or both.
 Unfortunately, there are no consistent, evidence-based answers to this question.

 Some experts suggest beginning with when you put down your baby to nap.
 The theory is that an overly tired caregiver may not be able to stick with sleep teaching in the middle of the night.
 As a result, they may give up too quickly or cave in and revert to old habits in order to get some sleep.

 Personally, I agree with the third group.
-They believe you should look at sleep as a whole and not distinguish between nighttime and daytime sleep.
-This way a baby learns the same associations for falling asleep, no matter what time of day or night it is.
+They believe you should look at sleep as a whole, and not distinguish between nighttime and daytime sleep.
+This way, a baby learns the same associations for falling asleep, no matter the time of day or night.

-Having tried almost every sleep teaching technique you can think of, I feel the nighttime and naptime teaching works best.
+Having tried almost every sleep teaching technique you can think of, I feel that both nighttime and naptime teaching works best.

 However, everyone is different, and you should always do what works best for you and your family.

 While you may want to begin to teach babies to sleep alone as soon as possible, choosing the right time is critical for success (3).

 If possible, plan to begin sleep teaching at a time where there will be as few disruptions to your regular routine as possible.
 So, avoid beginning shortly before scheduled immunizations, changes to daycare, vacations, and things like that.

 But, don’t just consider your baby’s day-to-day routine.
 You also must be in a place where you can stick with the program.
 It’s just as important not to begin teaching your baby to sleep alone at a time when you are under temporary, additional pressures (i.e moving to a new home, extended family visiting, etc).